nodejs-mobile/nodejs-mobile/doc/api/http2.md

     queued to be sent, and unacknowledged `PING` and `SETTINGS` frames are all counted towards the current limit. **Default:** `10`.
   * `maxHeaderListPairs` {number} Sets the maximum number of header entries.
-    This is similar to [`http.Server#maxHeadersCount`][] or
+    This is similar to [`server.maxHeadersCount`][] or
-    [`http.ClientRequest#maxHeadersCount`][].
-The minimum value is `4`.
+    [`request.maxHeadersCount`][] in the `node:http` module.
+The minimum value is `4`. **Default:** `128`.
-    **Default:** `128`.
   * `maxOutstandingPings` {number} Sets the maximum number of outstanding, unacknowledged pings. **Default:** `10`.
   * `maxSendHeaderBlockLength` {number} Sets the maximum allowed size for a serialized, compressed block of headers.
 Attempts to send headers that exceed this limit will result in a `'frameError'` event being emitted and the stream being closed and destroyed.
+    While this sets the maximum allowed size to the entire block of headers, `nghttp2` (the internal http2 library) has a limit of `65536` for each decompressed key/value pair.
   * `paddingStrategy` {number} The strategy used for determining the amount of padding to use for `HEADERS` and `DATA` frames. **Default:**
     `http2.constants.PADDING_STRATEGY_NONE`.
 Value may be one of:
-    * `http2.constants.PADDING_STRATEGY_NONE`: Specifies that no padding is to be applied.
+    * `http2.constants.PADDING_STRATEGY_NONE`: No padding is applied.
-    * `http2.constants.PADDING_STRATEGY_MAX`: Specifies that the maximum
-      amount of padding, as determined by the internal implementation, is to be applied.
+    * `http2.constants.PADDING_STRATEGY_MAX`: The maximum amount of padding, determined by the internal implementation, is applied.
-    * `http2.constants.PADDING_STRATEGY_CALLBACK`: Specifies that the user
-      provided `options.selectPadding()` callback is to be used to determine the amount of padding.
-    * `http2.constants.PADDING_STRATEGY_ALIGNED`: Will *attempt* to apply
+    * `http2.constants.PADDING_STRATEGY_ALIGNED`: Attempts to apply enough
-      enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
-For each frame, however, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
-If this maximum is less than the calculated amount needed to ensure alignment, the maximum will be used and the total frame length will *not* necessarily be aligned at 8 bytes.
+      padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
+For each frame, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
+If this maximum is less than the calculated amount needed to ensure alignment, the maximum is used and the total frame length is not necessarily aligned at 8 bytes.
   * `peerMaxConcurrentStreams` {number} Sets the maximum number of concurrent streams for the remote peer as if a `SETTINGS` frame had been received.
 Will be overridden if the remote peer sets its own value for